PRO-2684/castwright/REFERENCE.md

 #### Persistent

-A persistent instruction affects all subsequent instructions until another configuration instruction overrides it.
+A persistent instruction starts with two `@`, and affects all subsequent instructions until another configuration instruction overrides it.
 It is useful for setting up the environment for the entire script when put at the beginning.

 #### Temporary

-A temporary instruction affects only the next instruction (that is not a configuration instruction).
+A temporary instruction starts with only one `@`, and affects only the next [print](#print) or [command](#command) instruction.
+Note that continuation of a command is considered the same instruction.
 It is useful for changing the behavior of a single instruction without affecting the rest of the script.

 ### Print